GanuC555/smartyeild-frontend/README.md

 </p>

 <p align="center">
-  Frontend control plane for OneYield — a OneChain-native yield utility protocol that turns passive capital into adaptive, policy-guarded financial flows.
+   OneYield — a OneChain-native yield utility protocol that turns passive capital into adaptive, policy-guarded financial flows.
 </p>

 > “In modern finance UX, trust is not a claim — it is a verifiable execution trail.”